 The Centre for Education Policy and Climate Justice (CEPCJ) is a pioneering woman-led organization dedicated to advancing climate justice through research, policy advocacy, and strategic litigation.
 CEPCJ aims to be a global leader in promoting access to justice for vulnerable and marginalized communities affected by climate change.
 CEPCJ has a strong commitment to equity, human rights, and climate justice.

-Climate change poses a significant threat to Kenya’s socio-economic wellbeing, jeopardizing the achievements made under initiatives like Kenya’s Vision 2030 and the Sustainable Development Goals.
+Climate change is a defining existential threat of our time.
+It is not just an environmental crisis but a profound social and moral one that exacerbates inequalities, displacing vulnerable populations, threatening global food and water systems and deepening economic injustice.
+Climate change poses a threat to Kenya’s socio-economic wellbeing, jeopardizing the achievements made under initiatives such as Kenya’s Vision 2030 and the Sustainable Development Goals.
 It is imperative that we address this challenge with urgency and dedication, focusing on the rights of vulnerable and marginalized communities who bear the brunt of adverse climate impacts.

-At CEPCJ, we have developed several projects aimed at protecting climate-related rights and promoting climate justice.
-Our work is guided by the Constitution of Kenya, which recognizes the right to a clean and healthy environment, access to information, participation in decisions, and access to justice.
-We also align with international frameworks such as the Paris Agreement, Sustainable Development Goals ( SDG 13 and SDG 16 ) as well as the United Nations Guiding Principles on Business and Human Rights, inter alia.
+At CEPCJ, our work is guided by the Constitution of Kenya, which recognizes the right to a clean and healthy environment, access to information, participation in decisions, and access to justice.
+We also align with international frameworks such as the Paris Agreement, the United Nations Framework Convention on Climate Change (UNFCCC), Sustainable Development Goals (SDG 13 and SDG 16) as well as the United Nations Guiding Principles on Business and Human Rights, inter alia.

-Through robust research, policy advocacy, and strategic litigation, we aim to hold governments accountable for their climate responsibilities and advocate for inclusive and effective climate laws and policies.
+Through robust research, grassroots advocacy, capacity building and education, we aim to advocate for inclusive and effective climate laws and policies.
+We are at the forefront of sensitizing communities and businesses on climate justice, building their capacity to address climate change and undertaking critical research to contribute to these initiatives.
 We believe in advancing business and human rights in the context of climate justice to ensure that there is corporate respect for human rights of the communities in which transnational enterprises operate.
-We also work to enhance transparency and accountability through measurement, reporting, and verification systems.
+As industries decarbonize, we advocate for a a just transition framework to ensure that workers, communities, and supply chains are not left behind.

 I invite you to join us in this crucial endeavour.
 Together, we can build a more just and sustainable future for all.